Azure-Samples/Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/README.md

 ---

 # Azure Synapse Link for Azure Cosmos DB - Samples

 This Repo contains detailed Synapse Spark sample notebooks that shows end-to-end solutions using Azure Synapse Link for Azure Cosmos DB.
+While the first two scenarios are focused on the Azure Cosmos DB SQL API, the third focuses on the API for MongoDB.

 ## Prerequisites